wing5wong/artisan-whs-static/source/_events/2024-04-05_rockquest-whanganui-final.md

 School student tickets only $15.

-Come support our amazing WHS bands!
+Come support our 10 amazing WHS bands!!